Toronto Tool Library: Collections

 The tool library adapted Share Starter's free "Tool Library Starter Kit" which includes start up guidelines, frequently asked questions, and sample documents.
 The library uses "Local Tools" from "myTurn.com, PBC", a web-based inventory management system to track tool library members and to automatically display the tool availability online.

 The library has loaned over 12,000+ specialized tools from power drills and ladders to pressure washers and roto-tillers to community members with all skill levels welcomed.
 The inventory of equipment includes automative, bike, carpentry and woodworking, electrical and soldering, home maintenance, metalworking, plumbing, remodelling, safety equipment, sustainable living, yard and garden.
-The types of equipment include: network equipment, books, camping, cars, googles, helmets, handtools, packages, power tools, wheelbarrows & wagons.
+The types of equipment include: network equipment, books, cars, googles, helmets, handtools, packages, power tools, wheelbarrows & wagons.

 Training

-The Makerspace offers affordable workshops open both to Tool Library members and the public on tool related skills and projects.
-In the Intro to Tools workshop, participants built a planter box; while in Routers 101, attendees created a cutting board.
+The Makerspace offers affordable workshops open to Tool Library members on tool related skills and projects.
+In the Intro to Tools workshop, participants learn to use hand and power tools that are available at the Tool Library.